nashdelta/coAlignments/README.md

 The next step is to align the families using [microCoAlign.sh](microCoAlign.sh) which produces two .sr files (host/virus) which are manually reviewed and annotated for further consideration.

 Note that the when multiple virus sequences are paired with a given host family at this stage, not all these sequences are orthologous.
-When there are many viruses in a group, the cls2ali output within [microCoAlign.sh](microCoAlign.sh) may be difficult to parse, so move to prof_align for a repeat clustering and alignment step:
+When there are many viruses in a group, the cls2ali output within [microCoAlign.sh](microCoAlign.sh) may be difficult to parse and it may be easier to move to prof_align for a repeat clustering and alignment step:

 `cut -f 1 virus5.sr > tmp_1.txt`